alos-source/UnifiedScreenControl/readme.md

-# WinCC Unified Custom Control ScreenControl
+# WinCC Unified Custom Web Control "ScreenControl"
 ## Description
 This is a CustomControl to be used in SIMATIC WinCC Unified V17.
+For reference, see the official description in the application example on [Integrating user-defined controls into WinCC Unified (Custom Web Controls)](https://support.industry.siemens.com/cs/ww/de/view/109779176).

 ## How-To Use?
-Copy zip-file either in global CustomControl folder, or in CustomControl folder in the TIA-Portal Project.
+Copy zip-archive "{B5EE6DEF-00EB-4880-AC1E-39A6AF506363}.zip" either in global CustomControl folder ("C:\\Program Files\\Siemens\\Automation\\Portal V17\\Data\\Hmi\\CustomControls"), or in CustomControl folder in the TIA-Portal Project ("…Project_1\\UserFiles\\CustomControls").
 The CustomControl will appear as "ScreenControl".

 ## Evironment
 This is a CustomControl to be used in SIMATIC WinCC Unified V17 and displayed in a Chrome Browser.